 The Project Sponsor is the individual within George Mason University who makes the business case for the project.
-This individual (or the sponsor along with the Project Steering Committee) has the authority to define project goals, secure resources, and resolve organizational and priority conflicts.
-The sponsor oversees the project and provides guidance, direction, oversight, and political support to the Project Manager and the Project Team.
-He or she approves the project proposal and project charter, and provides the formal sign-off for accepting the final work product from the project.
-For ITS projects, sponsors must be at the director level or higher, and within the ITS organization.
+This individual (or the sponsor along with a Project Steering Committee) has the authority to define project goals, secure resources, and resolve conflicts.
+The sponsor oversees the project and provides guidance, direction, oversight, and political support to the project manager and the project team.
+He or she approves the project proposal and project charter and provides the formal sign-off for acceptance of a project’s final deliverable(s).
+For ITS projects, sponsors must be at the director level or higher.

 Project Steering Committee

 The Project Steering Committee provides recommendations to the Project Sponsor and university leadership regarding project initiation or continuance, management, baselines (e.g. performance, cost, and schedule), periodic reviews, and any additional follow-up actions required to ensure the success of the project.
 The committee may also be involved in charter and objective approval, as well as deliverable acceptance, depending upon the nature of the project.
 The necessity to have a steering committee varies depending on the complexity, cost, scope, and impact of the project; not all projects will have a steering committee.

 ITS Project Owner